How to Handle Angry Customer Calls in a Call Center?

-For example, call center software tools with live monitoring and call recording features are beneficial for managers to guide agents on how to effectively handle angry customers with the right tone of voice.
+For example, call center software tools with live monitoring and call recording features are beneficial for call center managers to guide agents on how to effectively handle difficult customers with the right tone of voice.

 The tool can also be used to proactively provide solutions and resolve their problem.
 You can use a skill-based routing feature for better productivity and fast solutions.

 Thanks to this feature, your customers will be intelligently routed to the agent who can answer their inquiries.

 It is a challenging task to handle an angry caller, so we need to talk with the customer in a simple and polite manner which can make them happy by solving their issues and queries.
 There are various tips you can follow to make a irate caller happy: